 Gauge: 24 sts and 24 rows = 4″ in sc

-Doll is worked in continuous rounds without joining.
+This amigurumi project is worked in typical amigurumi style in continuous rounds without joining.
 Use a stitch marker to mark first st of each round.

 Stuff legs, body and head as you go.
 I found that when I waited to stuff at the end of a section it was lumpy.
 About every inch or so I will stop to stuff.